harshaldharme/ProjectSpaces/PFP-Sample/BigQuery/ReadMe.md

 This page explains how to use the schema, create and populate a bigquery table for the sample pipeline.

+This is regular text, and this is a subscript: <sub>subscript text</sub>.

 Table creation command -

 gcloud bigquery tables create <project_id>:<dataset_id>.<table_name> \